-In order to participate in any sanctioned masters competition, athletes must be a member of U.S. Ski & Snowboard with a Masters or a Non-Scored Student membership and adhere to the following requirements:
+In order to participate in any sanctioned masters competition, athletes must be a member of U.S. Ski & Snowboard with a Masters or a Non-Scored Athlete membership and adhere to the following requirements:

-- Be at least 18 years old, - If the athlete is not a member, he/she must purchase a daily short-term membership.
-Short-term memberships can be purchased for a maximum of the two weekend race series for the season.
-To get credit for short term membership fees towards full membership, contact membership.
+- Be at least 18 years old, - If the athlete is not a member, he/she must purchase a Short-Term membership at \$35/day.
+Short-term memberships can be purchased once per season for up to 3 consecutive days of racing.
+Short-Term fees can be applied toward the cost of a yearly masters membership by contacting Member Services.

-To compete in Regional or National Masters Championship events athletes must hold a Masters membership; short-term and non-scored student memberships are not allowed at these events.
+To compete in Regional or National Masters Championship events athletes must hold a Masters or Non-Scored Athlete membership; Short-Term memberships are only allowed at these events for international competitors.

 Racers should know their membership number which is required for race entry.
 The number is assigned for life, starting with the first membership for which a person registers, regardless of year or membership category, including Short Term memberships.
-If racers do not know their U.S. Ski & Snowboard number, they should contact Member Services, tel 435.647.2666 or membership@usskiandsnowboard.org.
+If racers do not know their U.S. Ski & Snowboard number, they should contact Member Services, tel.
+435.647.2666 | membership@usskiandsnowboard.org.